dfauth/concurrent/deadline/README.md

-# concurrent
+# deadline
-see modules cache and deadline
+DeadlineEngineImpl is the solution provided to implement the DeadlineEngine API